Chart Color Schemes

 Batemans Bay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Batemans Bay, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (including semi-detached, apartments, 'other' dwellings).
-This differed from Non-Metro NSW's structure of 84.3% houses and 15.7% other dwellings.
-Home ownership in Batemans Bay was 44.4%, with mortgaged dwellings at 24.2% and rented ones at 31.4%.
-The median monthly mortgage repayment in the area was $1,519, higher than Non-Metro NSW's average of $1,517.
-The median weekly rent figure in Batemans Bay was $330, slightly higher than Non-Metro NSW's $320.
-Nationally, Batemans Bay's mortgage repayments were lower at $1,519 compared to the Australian average of $1,863, and rents were substantially lower at $330 versus the national figure of $375.
+Batemans Bay dwelling structure, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 84.3% houses and 15.7% other dwellings.
+Home ownership in Batemans Bay was at 44.4%, with the rest mortgaged (24.2%) or rented (31.4%).
+The median monthly mortgage repayment was $1,519, higher than Non-Metro NSW's average of $1,517.
+Median weekly rent in Batemans Bay was $330, compared to Non-Metro NSW's $320.
+Nationally, Batemans Bay's mortgage repayments were lower at $1,519 versus the Australian average of $1,863, and rents were also lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing